skift-org/skift/building.md

 $ cd skift
 ```

-Or if you already clone this repo without `--recursive` do:
+Or if you have already cloned this repo without `--recursive` do:

 ```sh
 $ cd skift